VAULT: (AA-1485-01)

 I. The First Modern Army

-The "Cargo Wolves" of 1485: Henry Tudor led a privately contracted, technologically advanced strike force, fully provisioned by the Syndicate's continental banking partners.
+The "Cargo Wolves" of 1485: William Gardiner commanded the first modern army deployed on an English battlefield, a privately contracted, logistically supported advanced strike force.
+The company soldier model fully provisioned by the Syndicate's continental banking partners went on the build the British Empire.

 Armament/Rations: Hanseatic/Flemish ledgers detail 2,400 ash pikes, 1,200 Swiss pikes/harness, 400 handgonnes, and precise rations (400 barrels salted beef, 8,000 rye loaves) stamped with the Fugger lily and Gardiner unicorn.